Wong-WJ/LANCE-seq/README.md

 Raw sequencing data generated in this study have been deposited in the Genome Sequence Archive (GSA), National Genomics Data Center.
 The accession number will be added here after assignment.

-Processed spatial transcriptomic count matrices, spatial barcode/coordinate files, and analysis-ready datasets will be deposited separately and linked here.
+Processed spatial transcriptomic data, including expression matrices, spot metadata, and spatial coordinates in AnnData format, are available at Zenodo under DOI https://doi.org/10.5281/zenodo.22121908.

 The mouse whole-brain single-nucleus RNA-seq reference dataset used for cell-type deconvolution is available from ArrayExpress under accession `E-MTAB-11115`.